TwinPush/android-sdk/readme.md

 The remaining steps are automatically handled by the TwinPush SDK.

+**NOTE:** If your can not setup Firebase through the `google-services.json` file in your project, you can still use the [alternative method](#alternative-firebase-setup) using string resources.

 ## Register your application in TwinPush

 The next step is to setup the TwinPush application.
 This can be done through the [TwinPush console](https://app.twinpush.com):